-The QSA Perspective Series is a six-part blog series wherein I’ll share my perspective on applying the PCI standards, as well as what I focus on when starting an engagement.
-The series topics I plan to address include the following:
+The QSA Perspective Series is a six-part blog series sharing our perspective on understanding, interpreting, and applying the PCI DSS.
+The series topics will include:

 - The Cardholder Data Environment

 - Service Providers and Nested Third Parties